Mathematics MA (Hons) 2021 entry

 Students of Mathematics will acquire the analytical techniques, clear logical thinking and deductive reasoning necessary to explore some of these fascinating areas of research.

 Mathematics is studied up to Honours level in both Faculty of Arts (MA) and the Faculty of Science (BSc).
 Students who have a background in the Arts or who wish to study Mathematics alongside Arts subjects at St Andrews should apply for the MA.
 For those interested in studying Mathematics alongside science subjects, the BSc in Mathematics may be of interest instead.
+The BSc and MA degree programmes are mathematically identical.

 Master of Arts (single Honours degree)